PeterBjorkholm80/github-demo/README.md

 # github-demo
-A simple demo repository to show the basic Git workflow
+A simple demo repository to show the basic Git workflow!

 ##Update readme file